AutherOrg/auther-api/README.md

 ## Requirements

-+ Node.js (this project is developed with Node.js version 13 but many older versions should work).
++ Node.js (this project is developed with Node.js version 13 but many older versions could work).
 + A MySql or MariaDb database

 ## Installation

+### Development mode

 ````
 yarn install